 The state of illegal immigrants in the United States is tragic.
 Not just because people are being separated from friends, family, and community, but also because of how we got here.
 A significant reason these people are now facing deportation is because they were lied to for years and told it was okay for them to break the law.

 They are definitely still culpable for the various crimes associated with illegally entering and living in the country, that's all on them.
 But these people are also taking the fall for the failed administrations of the past.
+The first step in righting these wrongs is to recognize what we are actually dealing with.

 Hacking at the leaves